41 Lyncis: Nomenclature

 41 Lyncis is the Flamsteed designation.
 Typically, 'Lyncis' is the genitive for a star found in the constellation of Lynx.
 However, when the constellation boundaries were officially established by the International Astronomical Union (IAU) in 1930, this star was located within Ursa Major.
 HD 81688 is the entry in the Henry Draper Catalogue.
 Following its discovery the planet was designated 41 Lyncis b or alternatively HD 81688 b.

 In July 2014 the IAU launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning names were Intercrus for this star and Arkas for its planet.

 The winning names were those submitted by the Okayama Astro Club of Japan.
 Intercrus means "between the legs" in Latin style, referring to the star's position in the constellation Ursa Major.
 Arkas was the son of Callisto (Ursa Major) in Greek mythology.

 The International Astronomical Union Working Group on Star Names (WGSN) has approved the proper name Intercrus for 41 Lyncis.

 Planetary system

-On 19 February 2008 a planet was announced orbiting the star.
+On 19 February 2008 a planet was announced orbiting the star, detected by the radial velocity method.
 It has a minimum mass 2.7 times that of Jupiter and completes an orbit every 184 days.

+A 2023 study of planets around evolved stars, while presenting updated parameters for this planet, found that the radial velocity variations are correlated with stellar activity signals, casting doubt on the planet's existence.
+Based on this, a 2024 study listed it as one of several doubtful planets around giant stars (along with other named planets around 14 Andromedae and 42 Draconis).